-In 2015 Watlington Parish Council submitted a new application for the (re)designation of a Neighbourhood Plan area in accordance with Regulation 5 of The Neighbourhood Planning (General) Regulations 2012.
-The specified area includes the whole of the parish, as amended by parish boundary changes in April 2015.
-Watlington Parish Council made the application as a result of the parish boundaries review in order to maintain the conformity of the emerging policies and proposals within the WNDP that covers the area indicated.
+In 2015 Watlington Parish Council submitted a new application for the re-designation of a Neighbourhood Plan area in accordance with Regulation 5 of The Neighbourhood Planning (General) Regulations 2012.
+The specified area includes the whole of the parish, as amended by parish boundary changes in April 2015 (Figure 1).
+Watlington Parish Council made the application as a result of the parish boundaries review in order to maintain the conformity of the emerging policies and proposals within the WNDP that covers the area indicated in Figure 1.

-Figure 2: Designated NDP Area
+Figure 1: Designated NDP Area